James Tomkovicz: Education

 Tomkovicz received his Juris Doctor in 1976 from the UCLA School of Law, graduating 5th in a class of 295.
 His academic honors included Order of the Coif and membership in the UCLA Law Review from 1974-1976.
 Tomkovicz received his Bachelor of Arts in 1973 from the University of Southern California graduating Summa Cum Laude in Psychology.

 Listing of works

-Tomkovicz has authored amicus curiae briefs in Knowles v.
+Tomkovicz authored amicus curiae briefs in Knowles v.
 Iowa, Florida v.
 J.L., Kyllo v.
 United States, United States v.
 Patane, Maryland v.
 Blake, and Arizona v.
 Gant.